F-1 Practical Training and Employment Options

 - ALWAYS check with the ISSS BEFORE you engage in anything resembling employment, internships, co-op experience, whether paid or unpaid.
 Avoid putting your immigration status at risk!

 - If you register for a course that consists of an internship, any kind of employment on or off campus, co-op experience, paid or unpaid, or that it has the word “internship” in the name of the course, you MUST visit the ISSS Office IMMEDIATELY to obtain approval.
 Failure to do so may lead to very serious violations of immigration policies.

 - If you are planning to engage in ANY volunteer activity, you MUST check with an ISSS Advisor BEFORE getting started.

 The following is a basic overview of employment options for F-1.

-A fundamental eligibility requirement for all types of employment is that you must continuously maintain lawful F-1 status.
+A fundamental eligibility requirement for all types of practical training or employment is that you must continuously maintain lawful F-1 status.
 Maintaining lawful F-1 status includes the following: